edublancas/edublancas.github.io/_resume/resume.md

 * Oversaw backend development across projects to ensure code quality, performance and reliability
 * Developed internal software tools that are used in several ongoing projects (input validation, software versioning, deployment, user permissions).
 These tools have reduced development time and increased team's productivity
 * Developed web services using Python (Flask) and deployed them using Google App Engine, Cloud Datastore and Cloud Storage
+* Engineered a data pipeline to perform entity resolution using Apache Airflow

 **University of Chicago (Center for Data Science and Public Policy)** \hfill Chicago, IL

 *Data Science Fellow (Advisor: Rayid Ghani)* \hfill May 2015 - Jun 2016

 * Developed a Machine Learning model using spatiotemporal data for the City of Cincinnati to identify properties at risk of building code violations.
 Worked with more than 50GB of data.
+Data pipeline developed using Amazon EC2, S3 and RDS.
 * Designed a predictive model for Infonavit (largest mortgage  provider in Mexico) to predict home abandonment.
-Worked with more than 100GB of data
-* Both pipelines were developed using Amazon EC2 and RDS
+Worked with more than 100GB of data.
+Data pipeline developed using Amazon EC2, S3 and RDS.
 * Communicated data analysis results to non-technical audience

 {% block experience_end %}{% endblock %}